University College London: 1900 to 1976 – University of London, University College

-In 1900, the University of London was reconstituted as a federal university with new statutes drawn up under the University of London Act 1898.
-UCL, along with a number of other colleges in London, became a school of the University of London.
-While most of the constituent institutions retained their autonomy, UCL chose to be merged into the university in 1907 under the University College London (Transfer) Act 1905 and surrendered its legal independence in return for gaining a greater say in the running of the university.
+Following the University of London's reconstitution in 1909, transforming it from an examining board to a federal university with constituent "schools", UCL, became a school of the University of London.
+While most of the colleges that became schools of the university retained their autonomy, UCL chose to be merged into the university in 1907 under the University College London (Transfer) Act 1905 (5 Edw.
+7. c. xci) and surrendered its legal independence in return for gaining a greater say in the running of the university.
 Its formal name became University of London, University College, although for most informal and external purposes the name "University College, London" (or the initialism UCL) was still used.
 As of 2022, it remains listed as "University of London: University College" on US Federal Student Aid applications.

 1900 also saw the decision to appoint a salaried head of the college.
 The first incumbent was Carey Foster, who served as Principal (as the post was originally titled) from 1900 to 1904.
 He was succeeded by Gregory Foster (no relation), and in 1906 the title was changed to Provost to avoid confusion with the principal of the University of London.
 Gregory Foster remained in post until 1929.
 In 1906, the Cruciform Building was opened as the new home for University College Hospital.
-UCL opened the first department and chair of chemical engineering in the UK, funded by the Ramsay Memorial Fund in 1923.
+UCL opened the first department and chair of chemical engineering in the UK, funded by the Ramsay Memorial Fund, in 1923.

-As it acknowledged and apologised for in 2021, UCL played "a fundamental role in the development, propagation and legitimisation of eugenics" during the first half of the 20th century.
-Among the prominent eugenicists associated with UCL were major donor Francis Galton, who coined the term "eugenics", and Karl Pearson, first Galton Professor of Eugenics at UCL.
-An annual eugenics conference, the London Conference on Intelligence was held at UCL as an external paid event between 2014 and 2017.
-An enquiry in 2018 found that the organiser, an honorary lecture, did not correctly follow the room booking procedure, including claiming that no controversial topics would be discussed, leaving the university unaware of the nature of the conference.
-Due to its failure to address the situation on campus at the time, a majority of the authors of the 2020 report on eugenics at UCL that led to the university's apology refused to sign the final report.
-The Galton Lecture Theatre, Pearson Lecture Theatre and Pearson Building were all renamed in 2020.
-In 2021, UCL was criticized (along with Oxford, Imperial and other London universities) for accepting money from the Alexander Mosley Charitable Trust, established to hold the fortune left to Max Mosley by his father, British fascist leader Oswald Mosley.
-UCL received £500,000 to establish a forensic evidence interpretation laboratory.
+In 1904, Francis Galton donated £1,000 to the University of London for a eugenics laboratory; this transferred to UCL in 1907 with Karl Pearson as its director.
+UCL apologised for its "fundamental role in the development, propagation and legitimisation of eugenics" in 2021.